How to Use Sheet Name Code in Excel (4 Applications)

 2.2 With Spaces or Punctuation Characters

 In our previous example, we didn’t have any spaces or punctuations in our sheet name.
 For this example from the following dataset, we can see that we have a space between two words in our sheet name.
 The name of the sheet is Sales Data.
-Let’s see how we can face problems for this space to use this sheet as a reference.
-Also, we will look at how we can solve this problem following some simple steps.
+Let’s see which problems we face for this space to use this as a reference.
+Also, we will look at how we can solve this problem.

 With Spaces or Punctuation Characters